 Answer: It is good that your doctor is concerned about you taking prescription estrogen, especially Premarin, since it is known to increase the risk of blood clots.

 Our Estrogen & Progesterone product does not contain Premarin, it contains bioidentical estriol and bioidentical estradiol, both in homeopathic form, so it is much safer than prescription hormone replacement therapy.

 Our E & P product contains bioidentical estradiol, estriol, and progesterone which are all sourced from the wild Mexican yam.
 Our HGH Plus product contains recombinant HGH, the same that is used in the injections.
 Our products work by providing a small amount of these hormones in safe homeopathic form and they also help the body to make more of its own hormones.

 In my opinion, our products would be a safe and hopefully effective alternative for you.
-However, I must recommend you consult your doctor about possibly trying our products.Most MD's are not trained in homeopathic medicine and so they may not believe in their effectiveness, however, most do know that they are safe.
+However, I must recommend you consult your doctor about possibly trying our products.Most MD's are not trained in homeopathic medicine and so they may not believe in their effectiveness, however, most do know that homeopathic medicine is considered safe.
 Be sure to tell your doctor that our products are FDA registered over-the-counter homeopathic products.

 Rossouw JE, Anderson GL, Prentice RL, et al, "Risks and Benefits of Estrogen Plus Progestin in Healthy Postmenopausal Women: Principal Results From the Women’s Health Initiative Randomized Controlled Trial," Journal of the American Medical Association (JAMA), July 2002.